 Key voices

-• Jeff Wise — science journalist, author of The Plane That Wasn't There (2015); early advocate of the state-actor and northern-trajectory hypotheses.
+• Jeff Wise — science journalist; author of The Plane That Wasn't There: Why We Haven't Found Malaysia Airlines Flight 370 (2015); advocate of the state-actor northern-trajectory hypothesis and the most visible independent analyst of the case.

 • Christine Negroni — aviation journalist; author of The Crash Detectives (2016); advocate of the decompression/hypoxia framing.

-• Larry Vance — Canadian aviation accident investigator; his book MH370: Mystery Solved (2018) advances the controlled-ditching framing based on flaperon damage pattern.
+• Larry Vance — Canadian air-crash investigator (Transportation Safety Board of Canada, retired); his book MH370: Mystery Solved (2018) advances the controlled-ditching framing based on flaperon damage pattern analysis.

 • William LangewiescheThe Atlantic, June 2019, "What Really Happened to Malaysia's Missing Airplane" — widely read long-form analysis of the captain-did-it framing.

-• Inmarsat engineering team — produced the foundational handshake analysis that has constrained every search since.
+• Inmarsat engineering team — produced the foundational satellite-handshake analysis (BFO/BTO methodology) published in the Journal of Navigation that has constrained every search since.

-For a related high-profile investigation that split official and independent consensus, see our coverage of Marilyn Monroe's death.
-For broader questions of state coordination, see Bohemian Grove.
+For related high-profile investigations where official and independent consensus diverged, see Marilyn Monroe's death and Little St James.
+For broader questions of institutional coordination, see Bohemian Grove.

 The official position

-The Malaysian government's 2018 final safety report concluded the investigation without determining a definitive cause.
+The Malaysian government's 2018 final safety report, issued by the Ministry of Transport, concluded the investigation without determining a definitive cause.
 It noted that the transponder-off, the westward turn, and the southbound trajectory suggest deliberate action, but did not identify a specific individual or motive.
-The Australian Transport Safety Bureau's 2017 report reached similar conclusions.
-Both reports acknowledge that without the primary wreckage and flight data recorder, a definitive determination is not possible.
+The Australian Transport Safety Bureau's 2017 operational search report reached similar conclusions on the likely endpoint and acknowledged that without the primary wreckage and the flight data recorder, a definitive determination is not possible.
 Neither report classifies the event as a criminal act.
+Neither report publicly names Captain Shah as the responsible actor.
+The Malaysian government has resisted public pressure to reclassify the case as criminal.

 Where it is now